RyelBanfield/f1-racing-now/README.md

 - Light/dark mode toggle
 - Countdown to next race
+- Time of qualifying session and race
+- Results of last race
 - See full season schedule
 - See Driver and Constructor points

-- View HD F1 images
+  <s>- View HD F1 images</s>

 ## Screenshots